byhoson/byhoson.github.io/index.md

 On the model theoretic aspect, I find those results such as Buchi-Elgot-Trakhtenbrot theorem, Fagin's theorem, Courcelle's theorem extremely interesting.
 And on the proof theoretic aspect, I find Curry-Howard correspondence aesthetic.
-I try to understand both.
+I hope to understand both.
 And hopefully apply them.
-And hopefully make money.
+And hopefully make money out of them.

 For now, I am interested in the following:
 * automated verification techniques, esp. model checking